brodo/json_env/Readme.md

 # json_env

 `json_env` is [dotenv](https://github.com/motdotla/dotenv), but with JSON.
-`json_env` loads an environment variables from a file called `.env.json` in the current directory and starts a subprocess with them.
+It loads an environment variables from a JSON file (`.env.json` per default) and starts a subprocess with them.
 Storing configuration in the environment separate from code is based on [The Twelve-Factor](http://12factor.net/config) App methodology.

 ## How to install